SeelabFhdo/lemma/IntermediateServiceModel/doc/source/body.rst

 This document describes the metamodel and thus the structure of XMI files of Intermediate Service Models, i.e., instances of Domain Data Models that were exported from Eclipse (cf. :ref:`Introduction` and :ref:`ModelProcessing`).
-It may be used as as reference, when implementing custom model processors for microservice-related Service Models.
+It may be used as reference, when implementing custom model processors for microservice-related Service Models.

 :numref:`fig_metamodel` shows the structure of the metamodel of the Intermediate